What are the responsibilities and job description for the Teaching Assistant position at Global Village Project?

 - Facilitate daily study hall classes, tutoring students as needed and collaborating with volunteers to provide homework assistance.

-- Monitor students at lunch (lunch provided.)
+- Monitor and lead management of student behavior at lunch (lunch provided).

 - Integrate arts, social and emotional learning, and restorative practices into curriculum and instruction (professional development provided).